daatguy/portfolio-2022/README.md

   - Other refactoring (I am still a beginner with React/Redux, some of my code is I'm sure inefficient or redundant)

  Documentation is sparse at the moment.
 Many features in the app are very new and subject to refactoring.
- Indepth documentation will come once the React app's structure has been truly pinned down.
+ In depth documentation will come once the React app's structure has been truly pinned down.

  An instance of the app can be found deployed at: https://still-wildwood-50354.herokuapp.com/